Arlington, Oregon: Waste disposal

+Wind farms

 The area around Arlington is the location of several wind farms:

 Caithness Energy has the Shepherds Flat Wind Farm, one of the largest land-based wind farms in the world.
 Approved in 2008 by state regulators, groundbreaking came in 2009.
 It officially opened in September 2012 and "reached full commercial operations in November 2012."
 There have been some controversies around the project that emerged in 2009 and 2010.

 In fall 2017, construction was started on the Montague Wind Power Project, a project owned and operated by Avangrid Renewables to provide power to Apple Inc.'s Prineville Data Center through Oregon's Direct Access Program.
 "Apple says Montague will provide it 560,000 megawatt-hours of electricity annually."

 Along with the wind farm there have been several proposed solar farms.
 On April 20, 2020, Avangrid requested to change the boundary and site layout of its Montague Wind Power Facility.
 This request was to split "the existing site certificate into three new site certificates for facilities to be named Montague Wind, Montague Solar, and Oregon Trail Solar; and, transfer of site certificates for Montague Solar and Oregon Trail Solar to new limited liability companies, Montague Solar, LLC and Oregon Trail Solar, LLC, wholly owned subsidiaries of the current certificate holder owner, Avangrid Renewables, LLC."